-All plasterboard fixings are designed to do basically the same thing: Increase the area of plasterboard which is put under stress by the object hanging from it.
+All plasterboard fixings are designed to do basically the same thing: Increase the area of the plasterboard which is put under stress by the object hanging from it.
 However, not all of them do this in the same way and not all of them are suitable for all applications.
-As a general rule, use plastic or metal screw in fixings for light loads, plastic anchor or spring toggles for medium loads and metal spring toggles for heavy loads.
+As a general rule, use plastic or metal screw in fixings for light loads, plastic anchor or spring toggles for medium loads, and metal spring toggles for heavy loads.

 Self-Drill Screws (Speed Plugs)

-These plasterboard screws combine a metal or nylon plug with a screw-thread for the fixing screw.
+These plasterboard screws combine a metal or nylon plug with a screw thread for the fixing screw.
 They vary in size and length but they all have the deep outer thread in common.
 The deep thread is designed to give a much better grip on the plasterboard, whilst also spreading the weight of the object they are holding up.
 Suitable for light loads and plasterboard in good condition.